 The scan function samples all tracks (files in MP3 or WMA) on the disc in the order they are recorded on the disc.
-To activate scan, press the SCAN button.
-In MP3 or WMA mode, press the SCAN button repeatedly to select SCAN.
+To activate scan, press and release the SCAN button.
 You will see SCAN in the display.
 You will get a 10 second sampling of each track/file on the disc.
-Press the SCAN button again to get out of scan mode and play the last track/file sampled.
+Press and hold the SCAN button for about 2 seconds to get out of scan mode and play the last track/file sampled.